nus-cs2103-AY2425S1/tp/importTestCases/README.txt

 Different order: Imports all contacts
 Unnecessary column: Imports all contacts, ignores extraneous columns

-*Contact info refer to either the email, telegram handle or phone number.
+*Contact info refer to either the email, telegram handle, phone number or module name.
 If any of these fields are invalid or empty, the app will replace them with default values when importing

 Default phone number: 0000 0000
 Default email: Default@email.net
 Default Telegram handle: @defaulthandle
+Default module name: AA0000